chinapedia/wikipedia.abstract.en/Page/Geiger_counter.md

 Neutron detection

-lang=en A variation of the Geiger tube is used to measure neutrons, where the gas used is boron trifluoride or helium-3 and a plastic moderator is used to slow the neutrons.
+A variation of the Geiger tube is used to measure neutrons, where the gas used is boron trifluoride or helium-3 and a plastic moderator is used to slow the neutrons.
 This creates an alpha particle inside the detector and thus neutrons can be counted.
-A_complete_Geiger_counter,_with_the_Geiger-Muller_tube_70_019.jpg

 Gamma measurement—personnel protection and process control